Opinion | Trump openly told us exactly what he intends to do

 After Trump claimed that “we’re gonna have to see what happens” in terms of the transfer of power, he repeated his frequent lie that mail-balloting will be riddled with fraud.

-“We wanna get rid of the ballots,” Trump said, adding that if this happens, “there won’t be a transfer, frankly.
-They’ll be a continuation.”
+“Get rid of the ballots,” Trump said, adding that if this happens, “there won’t be a transfer, frankly.
+There will be a continuation.”

-That’s an open declaration that to whatever extent Trump can disable mail-balloting, he’s more likely to win.
+That’s an open declaration that to whatever extent Trump can disable mail balloting, he’s more likely to win.
 Which is bad enough.
 But you cannot understand the full import of these words without their larger context.

 Inescapably, what’s happening here is that Trump is actively working to invalidate as many legitimate votes as he can, likely at an unprecedented scale, precisely because he almost certainly cannot win if everyone who intends to vote is permitted to do so freely.